michaeldorner/michaeldorner.de/content/about-me/index.md

 ## The Researcher

-I love coding.
-I see beauty in code.
-Of course, not every code sparks joy, but nicely drafted, well-engineered software does.
-But what is well-engineered software?
-How can we make better software and how can we make software better?
-Finding answers to those fundamental questions of software engineering is at the core of what motivates me.
-I am particularly interested in two omnipresent aspects of modern software engineering: [code review]({{< ref "/research/code-review" >}}) and [open source]({{< ref "/research" >}}).
-Both are unique to software engineering and have a long history of existing research.
-Yet, their stories have not been told entirely.
+Software is neither visible nor tangible, yet it defines how we live, work, teach, learn, and research.
+Therefore, the advances in society, economy, education, and research depends highly on the quality of software.
+But how do we build better software?

+Finding answers to software engineering's fundamental questions is at the core of my motivation.
+I am particularly interested in the foundations of software engineering (for example, providing solid measurements for answering the questions) and bringing those foundations into practice (for example, to better understand and improve [code review]({{< ref "/research/code-review" >}}), to ensure [tax compliance for software engineering]({{< ref "/research/tax-compliance-in-software-engineering" >}})).
 Although part of my work is qualitative, I love to crunch numbers, dig into large datasets, and apply all sorts of data analysis.
 In particular, I am an enthusiast of [simulations]({{< ref "/research/simulation" >}}) as an empirical research method in and for software engineering research.

-Of course, my research is not a one-man show.
-I am grateful for working with the most brilliant researchers around the world and extraordinary industry partners.
-In different contexts, intensities, and research projects, I had the pleasure of working with Microsoft, Spotify, Facebook, Google, Trivago, Ericsson, Siemens, Continental, BlackDuck (now Synopsis), and others.
+In my research, I have the privilege to collaborate with outstanding scientists and prestigious companies like Google, Microsoft, Spotify, Siemens, Ericsson, BlackDuck (now Synopsis) and Trivago around the world.

-As an advocate for [open science]({{< ref "/research/open-science" >}}), all of my studies are freely available.
-For the studies of which I am the first author, I publish preprints, provide extensive replication packages, and make code and data publicly available.
+As an passionate advocate for [open science]({{< ref "/research/open-science" >}}), all of my studies are freely available.
+For the studies of which I am the first author, I publish preprints, provide extensive replication packages, and make code and data (to the extent legally and ethically possible) publicly available.

 ## The Entrepreneur